Shemlevy/useScrollToElement/README.md

 * @useScroll - should be placed in the Component element, returning the id to attach to the desired scrolled element.

-* @scroll - promise function once solved will scroll to the element by the id was generated from useScroll.
-* @useScroll - should be placed in the Component element, returning the id to attach to the desired scrolled element.

 **./components/Main.js**
 ```tsx
 export const Main = () => {